rk326439/Airline_satisfaction_ML_DL/README.md

 **Evaluation**: Model performance is assessed using appropriate evaluation metrics, such as accuracy,confusion matrix.
 The results are presented and compared to determine the most effective models.

 # Conclusion
 The analysis concludes with a summary of findings and insights gained from the data.
-Recommendations for airlines based on the analysis results may also be included.

 Thank you for your interest in this airline satisfaction analysis project.